equinixmetal-buildkite/trivy-buildkite-plugin/README.md

           exit-code: 1
 ```

-Specify the `--severity` option as a plugin parameter in `pipeline.yml` to scan
+Specify the `severity` option as a plugin parameter in `pipeline.yml` to scan
 specific type of vulnerabilities.
 Below is an example for scanning `CRITICAL`
 vulnerabilities: